Wilhelm Tranow: Interwar period

+World War II

 At the start of the war, Tranow knew the locations of all the major Fleet Forces.
 On 11 September 1939 this bore immediate fruit when the B-Dienst read a British message which indicated the assembly points of z convoy.
 This enabled the Kriegsmarine to dispatch a U-boat U-31 to torpedo the steamer Aviemore on 16 September 1939.

 During March 1940, Tranow and his team penetrated the British Merchant Navy Code.
 A month later the Royal Naval Administrative Cipher was also broken.

 Tranow started working on Naval Cypher No. 1 in 1938 and by spring 1940, Tranow's work on British Naval Cypher No. 1 had progressed sufficiently well, that B-Dienst was able to read everything of importance in the lead up to Operation Stratford and with messages revealing plans for the Anglo-French expedition against Norway under the cover name Operation Stratford.
 Germany seized the initiative and invaded Norway on 9 April 1940.
 The code was read concurrently during the campaign.
 Exact data on British counter-measures such as landing fields, and the arrival of transports at Harstad were known in advance, enabling German Armed Forces to take appropriate action.
 The breaking of the cypher enabled Tranow to read the bulk of British naval traffic until 20 August 1940, when British Naval Cipher No. 2 (German Code Name: Köln (Cologne)) (Naval Cypher) was introduced.
 From September 1941, Tranow reconstructed the codebook of Naval Cipher No. 2.

 In February 1942, the B-Dienst cryptanalyst team broke the 4-digit US-British-Canadian Convoy Cipher, Naval Cipher No. 3 (German Code Name: Frankfurt).
-Around the same time, the Kriegsmarine introduced the 4-wheel version of the Enigma which immediately rendered the Naval Enigma unreadable to Government Code and Cypher School (GC&CS) Bletchley Park staff of Hut 8.
+Around the same time, the Kriegsmarine introduced the 4-wheel version of the Enigma which immediately rendered the Naval Enigma unreadable to Government Code and Cypher School Bletchley Park staff of Hut 8.
 Later in 1942, Tranow compromised the British and Allied Merchants Ships code (BAMS).
 In March 1942, the capture of a Naval Cipher No. 4 codebook from a merchant vessel in northern waters enabled Tranow to make limited penetrations of British Naval Cipher No. 4 by October 1942.
 The introduction of Naval Cipher No. 5 in June 1943, and later the introduction of the unbreakable Typex cipher machines in November 1943, ensured Tranow and his B-Dienst team could no longer penetrate Allied ciphers.

-After the war, Wilhelm Tranow was such a high value individual that he was picked up by the Allied TICOM organization and interrogated at Flensburg by TICOM Team 6 on 24–25 May 1945.
+After the war, Wilhelm Tranow was such a high value individual that he was picked up by the Allied TICOM organisation and interrogated at Flensburg by TICOM Team 6 on 24–25 May 1945.

 During 1950, Wilhelm Tranow was working at the Deutsche Presse-Agentur (German Press Agency).